livekit/livekit/deploy/README.md

 ### Custom Built Cloud Image
-You can build your own custom cloud image, and bake in whatever you like.
+You can build your own custom cloud image, and bake in any configuration you like.

 #### AWS EC2